Andrew O’Hagan · At the Hunterian: Joan Eardley gets her due · LRB 4 November 2021

 The first thing I saw when I walked into the show at the Hunterian Gallery (until 31 October) was a small painting in yellow and red oils, heavily impastoed.
 It was called Sweet Shop, Rottenrow (1961).
 I’d seen the picture once before, many years ago, at the poet Edwin Morgan’s flat in Anniesland.
 He bequeathed it to Glasgow University, which is how it came to be in the Hunterian.
 The children in the painting are on the move, limbs going, hair flying, and the shop sign is painted over earlier signs that show through in places.
 Another picture, Two Girls against Red (1960), is done with pastel on sandpaper.
 (The binder clings to the sand, giving a tiny depth of field.)
 The girls, their heads together, each with an arm slung around the other’s neck, have eyes fixed on the present.
 In all Joan Eardley’s paintings of the Samson children, they seem to have some common knowledge only the painter can access.
 They are fidgety children who become fixed with candour; they are tenement apparitions, scratched into the urban record, surrounded by a randomness of graffiti and change.

 Eardley’s short career is one of the most fascinating of her generation.
 She is a feverish, romantic successor to Goya and Soutine, and in these Glasgow pictures she is essentially a storyteller, capturing a community as it vanishes.
 The other pole of her painting life had nothing to do with urban Glasgow, but was situated among the seascapes and fields of Catterline, a village on the Kincardineshire coast that she began to visit in the early 1950s.
 It has taken a long time – this is her centenary year – for her command over her chosen domains to become clear.
-She was an out lesbian in a male world, a sharp intelligence in a world of sometimes brutal of sentimentality.
+She was an out lesbian in a male world, a sharp intelligence in a world of sometimes brutal sentimentality.
 The Glasgow art scene was ‘a notoriously tough, hard-drinking, back-biting milieu’, Patrick Elliott writes in the thoughtful study that accompanied this summer’s show of Eardley’s work at the Scottish National Gallery of Modern Art.
 It was a world not keen on artists born in England, or gay people.
 The Glasgow Art Club ‘did not admit women until 1983’, he writes.†

 Eardley’s pictures of the Samson children were impulsive and strange.
 Street life itself seems to be smeared onto their faces and crowded into their eyes.
 ‘They are completely uninhibited,’ she told a BBC interviewer, ‘and they just behave as they would among themselves.
 They almost seem not to notice I’m there.
 The Samsons … are full of what’s gone on today – who’s broken into what shop and who’s flung a pie in whose face – it goes on and on.
 They just let out all the life and energy they haven’t been able to at school and I just watch them and I do try and think about them in painterly terms.’
 She painted them thousands of times, paying them in shillings, or things to eat.
 When I asked Andrew Samson, her favourite model, now eighty, what he thought of her paintings, he said he preferred artists whose work was ‘clearer’.
 I FaceTimed Andrew when he went to visit his sister Mary for the weekend, and it was distinctly odd to see their faces side by side on the screen after having inspected so many portraits of them from more than sixty years ago.
 ‘From our tenement in Rottenrow we could see right over the whole of Glasgow,’ he told me.
 ‘Nowadays you’d pay money for a view like that.
 In those days there were tramcars.
 At night, looking down, you would see sparks flying up as the tramcars crossed the junctions.
 It was like little thunderstorms all over the city.’